-More transparency in sustainability information
+More transparency in sustainability

 The digital product passport provides access to relevant product information along the entire supply chain.
 It enables companies to store, update and share detailed information about their products in digital form